Pharmaceutical Fraud: How To Report Health Care Pharma Fraud With Whistleblower Lawyers

 The fraudulent conduct underlying pharmaceutical FCA actions varies.
 Some cases involve prohibited sales techniques such as off-label marketing.
 Others involve paying kickbacks or bribes to doctors to prescribe their medications to patients.
 When either of these schemes occur, Medicare and Medicaid are almost always defrauded.

-OFF-LABEL MARKETING OF PRESCRIPTION DRUGS
+OFF-LABEL MARKETING OF PRESCRIPTION DRUGS HEALTH CARE FRAUD AND THE FDA

 Many FCA actions brought to light that pharmaceutical manufacturers engaged in ”off-label marketing.”
 Off-label marketing is a type of pharmaceutical fraud that occurs when a pharmaceutical manufacturer promotes its drugs to prescribers for uses not approved by the Food and Drug Administration (FDA).